John Sperling: University of Phoenix

-The University of Phoenix was a for-profit institution of higher learning.
+The University of Phoenix is a for-profit institution of higher learning.
 It was a wholly owned subsidiary of Apollo Group Inc. which was a publicly traded S&P 500 corporation based in Phoenix, Arizona.
 The University of Phoenix was founded by John Sperling, who felt that "working adult students were often invisible on traditional campuses and treated as second-class citizens."
 Sperling is also quoted as saying "We are not trying to develop [students'] value systems or go in for that 'expand their minds' bullshit."
 In 1976, it began in Phoenix, with the first class consisted of eight students.
 In 1980, the school expanded to San Jose, California, and in 1989, the university launched its online program.

 The school formerly had an enrollment of 420,700 undergraduate students and 78,000 graduate students, or 224,880 full-time equivalent students.
 The university had more than 200 campuses worldwide and conferred degrees in over 100 degree programs at the associate, bachelor's, master's and doctoral levels.
 University of Phoenix has an open enrollment admission policy, requiring only a high-school diploma, GED, or its equivalent.
 The school also provides associate or bachelor's degree applicants opportunity for advanced placement through its prior learning assessment, which, aside from previous coursework, college credit can come from experiential learning essays, corporate training, and certificates or licenses.